christopherkobayashi/tapclean/docs/adding_new_scanners.md

 The information (i.e. the files) can then be loaded into the computer memory for being used.

 Usually the loader itself has to be loaded into the computer memory from tape, so there must be a built-in loader into the computer's ROM that can load a standard chunk from tape and execute it.
 In turn, the newly loaded code can load subsequent chunks using a different keying mechanism (that's why this code is referred to as "tape loader" or "turbo loader", the latter due to the fact that a custom loader is used to load data faster than the built-in loader).
-The built-in loader is often referred to as "CBM tape loader" or "ROM Loader".
+The built-in loader is often referred to as "CBM tape loader" or "CBM ROM Loader".
 It's the one loader that is executed when one types LOAD at the BASIC interpreter.
 It is beyond the scope of this document to illustrate how a turbo loader is stored inside a standard chunk and executed.
 If you are interested in that piece of information be sure to read the article about commercial turbo loaders (by Luigi Di Fraia).

 Scanner Design
 --------------